Shantou University: Medical College

 With the implementation of the new paradigm of “system-based integrated teaching,” the College offers English-immersed courses to educate students in clinical medicine, medical ethics, scientific research and innovation, so as to develop practical medical abilities with high overall competence and innovation.

+As of 2026, the United Kingdom's General Medical Council (GMC) lists Shantou University Medical College on its official register of "Overseas medical qualifications we do not accept."
+This designation is applied after a full investigation by the GMC, which concludes that qualifications from the institution do not meet the GMC's criteria for acceptable overseas Primary Medical Qualifications (PMQs).